GeorgeWebDevCy/TCNApp/docs/wordpress/tcn-platform-plugin.md

 - Review REST API usage and plugin events from **TCN Platform → Activity Log**.
 - The log captures calls to `gn/v1/*` and `tcn-mlm/v1/*` namespaces, redacting sensitive payload fields like passwords and tokens.
 - Activation, deactivation, settings changes, and manual log clears are also recorded so administrators can audit configuration changes.

+## 🧾 Deployment Checklists

+- Head to **TCN Platform → Deployment Checklists** for a curated set of preflight checks and troubleshooting tips covering the Password Login API routes.
+- Each section summarises endpoint verification, HTTPS and CORS settings, bearer token expectations, avatar upload requirements, and cURL recipes you can run directly from the server.
+- Authentication quick hits captured on the checklist keep the mobile app and server aligned:
+  - Protected endpoints expect an `Authorization: Bearer` token unless the route explicitly calls itself public.
+  - Retrieve bearer tokens from `POST /wp-json/gn/v1/login` with a valid WordPress username and password.
+  - Ensure the authenticated account stays active and is not blocked by membership or capability plugins before issuing tokens.
+  - When Cloudflare or another proxy sits in front of the site, verify the `Authorization` header survives to PHP unchanged.
+- Quick “App” and “Plugin/Server” lists make it easy to confirm both sides of the integration before shipping builds to QA or production.

 ## 💼 Membership & MLM Highlights